-He has performed with the Munich Philharmonic, and the Royal Opera in Oman as Schaunard in La bohème with Maestro Lorin Maazel, the Count in Mozart’s Le Nozze di Figaro for Austin Lyric Opera, Ping in Puccini’s Turandot for the Dallas Opera, Mendelssohn’s Elijah with the Ft.
+He has also recently performed with the Munich Philharmonic, and the Royal Opera in Oman as Schaunard in La bohème with Maestro Lorin Maazel, the Count in Mozart’s Le Nozze di Figaro for Austin Lyric Opera, Ping in Puccini’s Turandot for the Dallas Opera, Mendelssohn’s Elijah with the Ft.
 Worth Symphony, Le Comte de Vaudemont in Verdi’s Les Vespres Siciliennes for Frankfurt Opera, and Ping in Turandot with L’opera de Montreal, and concerts for the Esterhazy Corporation in Vienna, Austria.

 Mr. Beyer made his Metropolitan Opera debut as Wagner in a new production of Faust in 2011, and his Italian debut in Bari as Figaro in Il Barbiere di Siviglia in 2012.
 Recent engagements include the Count in Le Nozze di Figaro with the Ft.
 Worth Opera, Figaro in Il barbiere di Siviglia with Boston Lyric Opera, Escamillo in Carmen with the Opera Company of Philadelphia, Schaunard in La bohème with Hong Kong Opera and the Castleton Festival with Lorin Maazel, L’Heure Espagnole for Opera Frankfurt, Lescaut in Manon for Knoxville Opera, Jonathan Dove’s Flight with Austin Lyric Opera, and Captain Gardiner in the World Premiere of Moby Dick for the Dallas Opera.